ascencioian/Auth2_HabitTracker/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, nodeJS, Express, mongoDB, Passport, bootstrap
+**Tech used:** HTML, Bootstrap, JavaScript, nodeJS, Express, mongoDB, Passport

 This project is for working with CRUD application Express.
 When a user enters text in the input and presses submit this will trigger a get request.